ysuzuki19/react-qrcode-reader/README.md

 argument of `action` is the string included in QRCode.
 You can simply get value of QRCode by this.

-argument of `videoConstraints` is the object included in QRCode.
+argument of `videoConstraints` is the object included in Webcam.
 We can build a constraints object by passing it to the videoConstraints prop.
 Please take a look at the MDN docs to get an understanding how this works: https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia